The twist-cofinite topology on the mapping class group of a surface: Generic properties of pseudo-Anosovs

 \begin{thm*}[Theorem \ref{thm:pseudoAnosov} of the introduction] The following subsets of $\mcg$ are non-empty and open, and hence thick: \begin{enumerate} \item{The set of pseudo-Anosov maps $f \in \mcg.$} \item{The sets $\lbrace f \in \mcg \ \textrm{pseudo-Anosov} \ | \ \Vol (M_{f})>C \rbrace,$ where $M_f$ is the mapping torus of $f$ and $C>0.$} \item{The sets $\lbrace f \in \mcg \ \textrm{pseudo-Anosov} \ | \ \lambda(f)>C \rbrace,$ where $\lambda(f)$ is the stretch factor of $f$ and $C>0.$} \item{The set of pseudo-Anosovs that do not leave any integer homology class of curves on $\Sigma$ invariant.} \end{enumerate} \end{thm*}

 \begin{proof} The first part of the theorem follows directly from the following \begin{thm}[Theorem A part $i$ of \cite{LM86}] Let $f:\Sigma\rightarrow \Sigma$ be a pseudo-Anosov map, and $c$ a simple curve on $\Sigma$.
-Then for all but at most finitely many $n$, the composition $D_{c}f$ is also pseudo-Anosov \end{thm}
+It follows that for all but at most finitely many $n$, the composition $D_{c}^{n}f$ is also pseudo-Anosov.
+In Theorem 0.1 of \cite{fathi}, this theorem was strengthened to the statement that $D_{c}^{n}f$ is pseudo-Anosov for all but at most 7 consecutive values of $n$. \end{thm}